Source: UNCTAD (2000) Review of Maritime Transport.

 Major ship size groups include:

-- Handy and Handymax: Traditionally the workhorses of the dry bulk market, the Handy, and the more recent Handymax types are ships with less than 60,000 dwt.
-The Handymax sector operates in a large number of geographically dispersed global trades, mainly carrying grains and minor bulks including steel products, forest products, and fertilizers.
-The vessels are well suited for small ports with length and draft restrictions and also lacking transshipment infrastructure.
+- Handy and Handymax: Traditionally, the workhorses of the dry bulk market, the Handy, and the more recent Handymax types are ships with less than 60,000 dwt.
+The Handymax sector operates in a large number of geographically dispersed global trades, mainly carrying grains and minor bulks, including steel products, forest products, and fertilizers.
+The vessels are well suited for small ports with length and draft restrictions and also lack transshipment infrastructure.
 This category is also used to define small-sized oil tankers.

 - VLOC / ULOC: Very Large Ore Carrier / Ultra Large Ore Carrier.
 A specific bulk carrier class above 200,000 dwt designed to carry iron ore.
 The largest ships of the ULOC class, above 300,000 dwt, carry iron ore between Brazil and global markets (mostly Europe and Asia).
 Due to their size, there is only a comparatively small number of ports around the world with the infrastructure to accommodate such vessel size.